ericcornelissen/eslint-plugin-top/README.md

 ## Usage

 Add `@ericcornelissen/top` to the plugins section of your `.eslintrc` config file.
-You can omit the `eslint-plugin-` infix:
+You must omit the `eslint-plugin-` infix:

 ```yml
 plugins: